-- Eliminating unlawful discrimination and harassment on the grounds of gender - Challenging patronising or discriminating attitudes such things are tackled through the School's Behaviour Procedures and use of appropriate sanctions. - Making the environment as safe as possible the School is well-lit with equal provision of personal and changing facilities; drop-in health consultations and counselling. - Challenging antisocial or bullying behaviour against, or harassment of girls, boys, women and men.
+- Eliminating unlawful discrimination and harassment on the grounds of gender - Challenging patronising or discriminating attitudes such things are tackled through the school's Behaviour Procedures, PSHE programme and use of appropriate sanctions. - Making the environment as safe as possible the school is well-lit with equal provision of personal and changing facilities; drop-in health consultations and counselling. - Challenging antisocial or bullying behaviour against, or harassment of girls, boys, women and men and empowering staff and students to report any harassment.